Winlensky/comfyui_compvis_ldm/README.md

   * `latent-diffusion-f8-large-jack000-finetuned-fp16.safetensors` (Finetuned version by jack000 for better structural composition)

 ### 📂 Where to place the files:
-Place the downloaded `.safetensors` files strictly into your ComfyUI models directory under the dedicated LDM folder: 'ComfyUI\models\ldm'
+Place the downloaded `.safetensors` files strictly into your ComfyUI models directory under the dedicated LDM folder: `ComfyUI\models\ldm`

 ## 🛠️ Usage & Node Workflows